epfl-ada/ada-2021-project-sunshine-analytica/README.md

 |  4   |   Add quote similarity to correlation analysis                           |
 |  5   |   Work on the data story (deadline 17/12)          |
 ## Organization within the team
-Kalle Bjurek - Writing the project proposal, except method section about quote correlation (i.e. README)
+Kalle Bjurek - Writing the project proposal, except method section about quote correlation (i.e. README).
+Implement pipeline stage for filtering the QuoteBank dataset to only contain quotes from politicians.

 Lucas Braz - Writing the method section about quote correlation, and implement a first version in a notebook.

-Pierre-Alain Durand - Writing the method section about quote correlation, set up method in notebook for checking if there are any major events within the time span used for checking quote correlation.
+Pierre-Alain Durand - Writing the method section about quote correlation, and implement a first version in a notebook.

-Clément Nicolle - Building pipeline in a notebook and demonstrate the correlation analysis using a randomly selected pair of politicians within a limited time span.
+Clément Nicolle - Demonstrate the quote similarity analysis using a randomly selected pair of politicians within a limited time span.

+## References
+[1] Karl Aberer, Lecture notes from CS-423 Distributed Information Systems